ryan3738/frasers-nextjs-site/README.md

         # 1 = save to the local git branch
         NEXT_PUBLIC_USE_LOCAL_CLIENT=1

-## Create a Cloudinary account and setup your credentials
+## Create a Cloudinary account and enter your credentials
 1. Create a [Cloudinary](https://cloudinary.com/documentation/how_to_integrate_cloudinary) account
-2. Place your Cloudinary credentials in the [.env](./.env) file
+2. Place your Cloudinary credentials in the .env file

         # Cloudinary API keys
         NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME="CLOUDINARY CLOUD NAME"